 The days when innocence wore your brother’s baseball glove, you father’s aftershave, your sister’s hairpins, your mother’s face powder.
 When innocence smoked your uncle’s cigars, and played your cousin’s board game.

 Those were the days when families talked over the dinner table instead of the blare of the television.
-The days when family gathered around the radio in the family room while mom clicked her knitting needles and pop smoked his pipe and the dog lay near his feet wagging its doggy tail.
+The days when families gathered around the radio in the family room while mom clicked her knitting needles and pop smoked his pipe and the dog lay near his feet wagging its doggy tail.

 Those were the days when the good life meant a house in the suburbs with a white picket fence; a newspaper boy who delivered the news smack onto the front porch; a milkman who delivered a fresh bottle and hauled away the empties.
 It meant someone was there to tuck you in at night, and leave a light on in the hallway, and the door open a crack.
 It meant falling asleep to the comforting murmur of your parents’ voices.
 Maybe the faint strains of Artie Shaw on the radio.